robertbrestle/docker-alpine3.15-aem6.5.11author/README.md

     ```
     # run in administrator powershell
     Invoke-WebRequest -Uri https://aka.ms/wslubuntu2004 -OutFile Ubuntu.appx -UseBasicParsing
-    Import-Module Appx -usewindowpowershell
+    Import-Module Appx -usewindowspowershell
     Add-AppxPackage .\Ubuntu.appx
     ```

 You can additionally use the `.wslconfig` file to limit the amount of resources used by WSL.
+See References for more information.
 Example .wslconfig:
 ```
 [wsl2]